Wacom-Developer/wacom-device-kit-macos-scribble-demo/GETTING-STARTED.md

 1. Attach one of the supported Wacom tablets.
 1. Either open the Wacom Tablet System Preferences, or the Wacom Desktop Center to determine if your tablet is recognized by the driver.
 1. Use a tablet pen to see if you can move the system cursor.
-1. If all of the above checks out, proceed to the next section to build the sample application.
+1. If all of the above checks out, proceed to the next section to build/run the sample application.

 ## Build/run the sample application
 To build the sample application: